maelys-mcardle/snowflake/docs/project-structure.md

 The `src/cli` directory contains the code specific for the command-line program (`main.c`, the code to read command-line arguments, print code, and read local files.)
-The `headers` directory is specific to the header files for that command-line code.
+The `src/cli/headers` directory is specific to the header files for that command-line code.

 The `src/core` directory contains the code for the Snowflake interpreter itself:
 * The `src/core` directory contains the code to parse Snowflake code, and